will62794/dist-protocol-canonicalization/notes/research-log.md

 *Tomorrow let's plan to come up with a technical report by the end of 10 weeks.
 It is very reasonable to have a paper submission draft by the end of 10 weeks*.

+Is there also some notion of "maximal" progress that a node can take at each step of a protocol, based on the information currently available to it in the network and on its current state?
+Like, updating log and commit point and/or rolling back all in one go.
+This might also be split up into several different atomic actions?